LionelDraghi/List_Image/README.md

 ## Portability

 Only tested on my Linux box, but the sources and tests should run nice on most platform, including windows.
-The utilities itself deals with line terminator.
-Default value is CR/LF, but you can change it, it's a generic parameter.
+The `List_Image` package deals with line terminator for multiline styles.
+Default value of the `EOL` parameter is CR/LF, but you can change it at `List_Style` instantiation time.

 Lionel